coderas/babel-plugin-jsx-remove-data-test-id/README.md

 ```

 ### How to use
-Add classnames to your react components
+Add `data-test-id` to your react components

 ```javascript
 return (